 - Non-spoken communication (Photographs, infographics, illustrations, general branding, etc.)

-Corporate communications manage and channelize all internal and external communications for ensuring favourable perceptions amongst different stakeholders of an organization for transmitting credibility, engagement, coherence, ethics, information, message, etc.
+Corporate communications manage and channelize all internal and external communications for ensuring favourable perceptions amongst different external stakeholders of an organization for transmitting credibility, engagement, coherence, ethics, information, message, etc.

 - Via management communication, external and internal audiences interact